Alcohol law: Prohibition

-Outright prohibition of alcohol

 Some countries forbid alcoholic beverages or have forbidden them in the past.
 People trying to get around prohibition turn to smuggling of alcohol – known as bootlegging or rum-running – or make moonshine, a distilled beverage in an unlicensed still.

 Canada

 Canada imposed prohibition at the beginning of the 20th century, but repealed it in the 1920s.

 India

 In India, manufacture, sale or consumption of alcohol is prohibited in the states of Bihar, Gujarat, Manipur and Nagaland, as well as the union territory of Lakshadweep.
 Prohibition has become controversial in Gujarat, following a July 2009 incident in which widespread poisoning resulted from alcohol that had been sold illegally.

 All Indian states observe dry days on major religious festivals/occasions depending on the popularity of the festival in that region.
 Dry days are specific days when the sale of alcohol is banned, although consumption is permitted.
 Dry days are also observed on voting days.
 Dry days are fixed by the respective state government.
 National holidays such as Republic Day (26 January), Independence Day (15 August) and Gandhi Jayanthi (2 October) are usually dry days throughout India.